seanpm2001/interval/PRECISION.md

 Discrete values that can be taken by a slider with range $[x_{lo}; x_{hi}]$ and step $s$ are of the form $x_{lo} + k \cdot s \le x_{hi}$ with $k\in \mathbb{Z}$.
 The values of the slider are aligned with the lower bound and regularly placed according to the step.
-In order to be able to correctly represent these values, the output precision should be the finer between the precision of the lower bound interval, the precision of the step interval, and the precision implied by the step (given by $\lfloor \log_2(s) \rfloor$)
+In order to be able to correctly represent these values, the output precision should be the finer between the precision of the lower bound interval, the precision of the step interval, and the precision implied by the step (given by $\lfloor \log_2(s) \rfloor$).

 ## IntCast